mckinsey/vizro/vizro-ai/docs/index.md

 # Vizro-AI

-Vizro-AI extends [Vizro](https://vizro.readthedocs.io) with a user-friendly interface that uses natural language capabilities to help you create interactive charts effortlessly.
+Vizro-AI extends [Vizro](https://vizro.readthedocs.io) to enable a user to use English or other languages to effortlessly create create interactive charts with [Plotly](https://plotly.com/python/).

 If you're new to coding, Vizro-AI simplifies the process of creating charts that offer detailed insights about your data.
 Even if you're an experienced data practitioner, Vizro-AI optimizes how you create visually appealing charts.

-* It uses Vizro's themes, which incorporate design best practices by default.
+Vizro-AI uses a large language model and Plotly to generate code for an interactive chart that you can add into a [Vizro dashboard application](https://vizro.readthedocs.io).
+By using Vizro's themes, you can incorporate design best practices by default.
-* It uses [Plotly](https://plotly.com/python/) and makes it easy to integrate the interactive charts it generates seamlessly into dashboard applications.

 <div class="card-section-wrapper" style="display: block;">
 <div class="responsive-grid">